sphinx-doc/sphinx-argparse/test/roots/test-command-by-group-index/sample.rst

    :prog: sample-directive-opts
    :func: get_parser
    :nosubcommands:
-   :idxgroups: ["spam on a stick", "ham in a cone"]
+   :index-groups: spam on a stick, ham in a cone